Microfinance and matched savings initiatives

 - Fair Finance Australia offers a loan up to $4,000 for debt consolidation, emergencies, unexpected expenses or any other worthwhile purpose in Brisbane and the surrounding areas.
 See www.foresters.org.au/individual-finance.html for more information.

 The CDFI pilot has been extended until 30 June 2014.

 CDFI organisations use Government funding to cover operational costs and Government funding in turn has leveraged private sector funds of up to $5 million for loan capital.

 An independent evaluation of the effectiveness of the CDFI pilot was undertaken by Westwood Spice and was published in February 2013.
 The evaluation found that many clients grew in confidence and self-esteem as a result of having been deemed credit worthy and successfully making loan repayments.
 This highlights the positive effect that a small amount of affordable credit can make to someone who is financially excluded.

 Saver Plus assists families on lower incomes to develop a savings habit, build assets and improve financial capability.
 Participants set a savings goal and receive support and education to help them achieve it.
 When they reach their goal, ANZ matches their savings, dollar for dollar, up to $500.

 Matched savings are then spent on costs relating to participants’ vocational training or their children’s schooling, as education can broaden life chances.

-Set up in 2003 to encourage saving for educational expenses, Saver Plus is now offered by a range of community agencies in almost 60 communities across all states and territories in Australia.
+Set up in 2003 to encourage saving for educational expenses, Saver Plus is now offered by a range of community agencies in around 60 locations across all states and territories in Australia.
 Saver Plus is an initiative of the Brotherhood of St Laurence and ANZ, delivered in partnership with Berry Street, The Benevolent Society and The Smith Family and other local community agencies.
 The program is funded by ANZ and the Australian Government, with ANZ providing matched savings for participants.